eagletrt/micro-libs/mcp23017/README.md

 - [x] Write register bits
 - [x] Configure interrupt on a single pin
 - [x] Configure interrupt on multiple pins

-> [!IMPORTANT]
-> This drivers makes some assumptions on the device configuration.
-Please read carefully.

-### IOCON Register

-#### BANK setting

-This drivers assumes that the device is used in the default bank configuration which si BANK = 0

-> [!WARNING]
-> Changing che BANK setting brakes compatibility whit this driver

 ### Device Address